jhauck2/JaySimG/README.md

 Sim Features:
 - As for full golf course play, this is the next major milestone in this project's development.
 Details on implementation are sparse if not non-existent.
 Initial planning and architecting of this feature will be starting soon.
 Stay tuned!

+Platforms:
+- Support is planned for Android and iOS although implementation has not yet started.
+It is currently possible to build the project for Android but this is untested.
+- Console support has been considered.
+If there is any demand for this we will consider implementation down the line.
+(This will likely be a big undertaking getting SDKs/dev consoles/accounts/etc.)

 ## Build Instructions
 ### Install Godot